nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting an appointment : `deleteappt`

-Deletes the specified person from the address book.
+Deletes the specified patient from ClinicBuddy.

 Format: `deleteappt NRIC /d dd-mm-yyyy HH:mm`

-* Removes the appointment scheduled at the specified date and time for the person identified by the given `NRIC`.
+* Removes the appointment scheduled at the specified date and time for the patient identified by the given `NRIC`.
-* The NRIC refers to the unique identifier displayed in the current person list.
+* The NRIC refers to the unique identifier displayed in the current patient list.
 * The NRIC **must start with 'S', 'T', 'F','G' or 'M', have 7 digits, and end with a letter.**

 Example:
-* `deleteappt s1234567z 01-01-2024 12:12` deletes the appointment on January 1, 2024, at 12:12 PM for the person identified by the NRIC s1234567z.
+* `deleteappt s1234567z 01-01-2024 12:12` deletes the appointment on January 1, 2024, at 12:12 PM for the patient identified by the NRIC s1234567z.

 Format: `deleteappt Index /d dd-mm-yyyy HH:mm`

-* Removes the appointment scheduled at the specified date and time for the person at the given Index.
+* Removes the appointment scheduled at the specified date and time for the patient at the given Index.
-* The Index refers to the person’s position in the displayed list.
+* The Index refers to the patient’s position in the displayed list.
 * The Index **must be a positive whole number greater than one and no larger than the size of the list.**

 Example:
-* `deleteappt 1 01-01-2024 12:12` deletes the appointment on January 1, 2024, at 12:12 PM for the person at index 1 of the displayed list.
+* `deleteappt 1 01-01-2024 12:12` deletes the appointment on January 1, 2024, at 12:12 PM for the patient at index 1 of the displayed list.

 ### Updating Operating Hours : `hours`